cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/getting-started/provision-controller.md

 weight: 3
 ---

-In this lab you will provision a CloudBees managed controller (Jenkins instance) with the initial configuration provided by CloudBees CI CasC.
+CloudBees CI for modern platforms takes advantage of Kubernetes to providing dynamic provisioning of team specific Jenkins instances we refer to as ***managed controllers***.
+In this lab you will provision a CloudBees ***managed controller*** (Jenkins instance) with an initial configuration provided by CloudBees CI Configuration-as-Code.

-*If you haven't already received the link for the CloudBees CI Workshop cluster, then ask your instructor for it.
+>NOTE: If you haven't already received the link for the CloudBees CI Workshop cluster, then ask your instructor for it.

 ## Provision a CloudBees CI Managed Controller